Qatar: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving school with the Shahadat Al-Thanawaya Al-Aama (Qatar General Secondary Education Certificate) you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Shahadat Al-Thanawaya Al-Aama (General Secondary Education Certificate) you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.